mohamed-abdo777/testrepo/README.md

 # Time Series Analysis: Modeling Stock Return Volatility for ADX and BAX Markets (2018–2023)

 ## 1. Executive Summary
-This repository contains two projects dedicated to modeling and analyzing the conditional volatility of stock returns for the Abu Dhabi Securities Exchange (**ADX**) and the Buenos Aires Stock Exchange (**BAX**).
+This README focuses on two projects dedicated to modeling and analyzing the conditional volatility of stock returns for the Abu Dhabi Securities Exchange (**ADX**) and the Buenos Aires Stock Exchange (**BAX**).
 The analysis covers the period from January 2, 2018, to December 31, 2023, utilizing daily log returns calculated from historical market data.

 To capture complex financial phenomena, a suite of advanced conditional heteroskedasticity models was deployed, including **GARCH**, **EGARCH**, and **TGARCH**.
 Based on strict information criteria and rigorous diagnostic testing, the **EGARCH** model emerged as the most efficient and robust framework for both markets.
 The model demonstrated high statistical significance across all core structural parameters and successfully captured the **Leverage Effect**, revealing that negative market shocks (bad news) exert a significantly stronger impact on conditional variance than positive shocks of equal magnitude.